21728 Grand River Avenue

 Original Date Built

-On Community Engagement: We rely on trusted community arts anchors, like Artists Village and Sidewalk Detroit, to identify arts programming that is relevant to the neighborhood.
+Community Engagement: The Platform is committed to developing in a way that honors and contributes to Detroit’s social and physical fabric, creating places and spaces that bring people together.
+We rely on trusted community arts anchors like Artists Village and Sidewalk Detroit to identify arts programming that is relevant to the neighborhood.
 We intend to marry our development capabilities with local programming knowledge and vision.
 We also work closely with the Fisher Family Foundation, Brightmoor Alliance, and Motor City Blight Busters.

 Transit: Bus #021, 045